SNIPPIK/hyprdots/README.md

 > [!CAUTION]
 > See all button bindings in terminal `hyprland-binds`\
-> All files are linked, deleting the directory can lead to serious consequences
+> All files are linked, deleting the directory hyprdots can lead to serious consequences

 > [!TIP]
 > There are options for some configs\